Skip to content

-With this in mind, use our top tips to send a job inquiry email that significantly increases the chance of getting a response.
+Here are some of our top job inquiry email tips that will significantly increase the chances of getting a response.

 1. Do your research in advance

-Before you write a job inquiry email, make sure you thoroughly research the company in advance.
+Before sending a job inquiry email or even start writing one, make sure you thoroughly research the company in advance.

 You’ll then understand its function, values, mission statement, and goals.
 These will then determine if it is worth inquiring about the job posting.

 Start by reviewing the company’s website.
 This should provide you with plenty of information.
 Its social media presence will also provide you with the most recent news.
-It should also give you an even greater insight into its corporate culture.
+It should also give you a greater insight into its corporate culture.

 2. Find the right contact to email

 You need to find the correct person to send your job inquiry email to.
-It is common for companies to display the name of their hiring manager on job opportunities, so this should not be too difficult.
+It’s common for companies to display the name of their hiring manager on job opportunities, so this shouldn’t be difficult.

-However, if you can’t find an appropriate contact, consider using LinkedIn to search for job titles relating to the role you want to apply for.
+However, if you can’t find a contact, consider using LinkedIn to search for job titles relating to the role you want to apply for.
 You should easily be able to find out who is in charge of the department this way.
-You can then locate a direct email address through a public search.
+You can then find a direct email address through a public search.

 3. Write a strong subject line